How the Bank of England creates inflation

 Suppressing interest rates increases lending

-The biggest effect of suppressing interest rates and counterfeiting money is on house prices.
-When people are able to borrow more due to suppressed borrowing rates, they are able to bid up the prices paid for housing and other residential property.
-This is shown in the chart below where rising house prices are contrasted with the rising money supply.
+An immediate effect of suppressing interest rates and counterfeiting money is on house prices.
+When people are able to borrow more, they bid up the prices paid for housing and other residential property.
+This is shown in the chart below where rising house prices are contrasted with the inflating money supply.

 Bank of England House Price Inflation vs Money Supply, 2009 to 2021